krithiga7/covid-19-tracker-/README.md

 # covid-19-tracker-
 Objective:
-                    Covid 19 tracker is an website used for tracking and analysing the cases and vaccinated people in india
+                    Covid 19 tracker is an website used for tracking and analysing the cases and vaccinated people in india.
+It also shows the rate of change in cases in India.

 Users of the System:
 1. Admin